 But those conversations are so critical for lasting success.
 The process of qualifying leads requires that we take the time to understand prospects.
 On the other hand, jumping into the buying conversation too early pushes prospects away.

 Social selling training helps teach reps how to dig deeper and build real rapport with prospects.
 Training results in salespeople that sell better across all channels, not just social.

 Most digital-first companies are investing large sums of money into their sales stacks.
 Between CRM tools, lead management software, and communication solutions, it’s easy to see how those costs begin to add up.
 But if your sales team isn’t using tools effectively or uses them haphazardly throughout the sales process, a lot of your investment is wasted.

 The tech that sales reps use has evolved just as fast as the strategies they use to close deals.
 Effective social selling strategies rely on tools to help reps manage relationships and stay organized.
 Social selling training will help your team see the bigger picture.
 It helps your team understand the importance of social selling and will encourage them to apply it consistently throughout the process and with all the tools and strategies you provide.

 For sales reps, few things are more valuable than a strong network and reputation for being able to connect customers with solutions that genuinely help them to solve their problems.
-To build their network, reps have to engage socially, look at each conversation not just as a sales opportunity, but as an opportunity to build a long-term connection.
+Reps have to engage socially, look at each conversation not just as a sales opportunity, but as an opportunity to build a long-term connection to develop their network.
 Effective social selling is about building and maintaining their social presence.
-This not only helps you secure more deals today, but it positions your business and your team for long-term success.
+A clearly defined social presence not only helps you secure more deals today, but it positions your business and your team for long-term success.

 Isn’t that something that every company should invest in?